Long-Range Pairing in the Kitaev Model: Krylov Subspace Signatures: Introduction

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:model} we introduce the long-range Kitaev Hamiltonian and its BdG and Majorana formulations, and we establish closure of the commutator algebra on Majorana-linear operators.
+In Sec.~\ref{sec:model} we introduce the long-range Kitaev Hamiltonian and its BdG and Majorana formulations, establish closure of the commutator algebra on Majorana-linear operators, and derive the exact Krylov structure of the hopping-pairing-balanced short-range case in the thermodynamic limit (Sec.~\ref{subsec:srk:anchor}), which serves as an analytic anchor for the long-range analysis.
 Sec.~\ref{sec:algorithm} derives the single-particle operator Lanczos algorithm, derives the associated tridiagonal representation of the single-particle Liouvillian, and proves that the diagonal Lanczos coefficients vanish identically for Hermitian seed operators (Appendix~\ref{app:alg_an_zero}).
 In Sec.~\ref{sec:physics of Krylov Structure for Long-Ranged Pairing in Majorana Basis}, we define edge- versus bulk-gap regimes and introduce the Krylov staggering parameter diagnostic.
 Sec.~\ref{sec:results} presents Lanczos-coefficient data and joint phase diagrams showing quantitative agreement between the gap-based and Krylov-based classifications.
 Sec.~\ref{sec:conclusion} discusses implications, including disordered long-range settings~\cite{Cinnirella2025}, interacting generalizations, and experimental prospects in cold-atom and trapped-ion platforms~\cite{Richerme2014,Jurcevic2014}.